This blog includes:

 Setting objectives and understanding the marketing mix helps to establish your target audience.
 Once you know what your aim is and whether or not it’s possible to get there, determining who you want as your audience becomes a whole lot easier.

-After gathering, analyzing, and validating your market segmentation data, it’s time to create your buyer persona/s.
+After obtaining, analysing, and validating your market segmentation data, it’s time to create your buyer persona/s.

 Building buyer personas to represent the segments of your customer base is simple if you refer to your customers as real people, and carefully consider their real needs, wants, and requirements when creating these personas.
 Here’s an example of a typical buyer persona: